+- -Entering or returning student

-- -Resident of St. Lawrence County - -Preference to a student from the Canton area -Early Childhood program
+- -Resident of St. Lawrence County

+- -Preference to a student from the Canton area

+- -Early Childhood program

--Retain the scholarship if GPA is 3.0 or better
+- -Retain the scholarship if GPA is 3.0 or better

 John G. A. and Chloe Ann R. O'Neil Endowment